gouthamrangarajan/Asp.Net/AzureADAuth/readme.md

-## azure ad authentication for web app and call a azure ad protected web api using Microsoft Identity library
+## .Net core Azure AD authentication for web app and consume a Azure AD protected web api using Microsoft Identity library

 ## corresponding readme.md available in clientapp folder and apiapp folder